ascherbakov686/puppet-rsyslog/README.md

 ````

-To create a Rsyslog MySQL database server on a machine and send this machine logs here to.
+To create a Rsyslog MySQL database server on a machine and send machine logs from local client to local database storage.
-First add module to hiera .yaml classes:
+First add module to your machine hiera `.yaml` definition classes:
 ```
   - rsyslog::database
 ```
 Then supply your database credentials and rsyslog pattern.
-The database template is represented by the file `mysql_createDB.sql.erb` stored in module template directory.
+The database template is represented by the file `mysql_createDB.sql.erb` stored in module template directory which automatically creates the required database schema.
 This file is copied to the server and placed in `/etc/rsyslog.d` path.

 ```
 rsyslog::database::backend: 'mysql'